uwe77/oop_lab10/README.md

 source Docker/docker_run.sh
 source environment.sh
 ```
-If you completed the missing code, you can run the custom lander by following the commands below.(make sure you're inside the docker that has setup the environment)
+If you completed the missing code, you can run the custom lander by following the commands below.(make sure your terminate is inside the docker that has setup the environment)
 ```
 cd ~/oop_lab9/scripts
 python3 play_lunarlander.py